 June: Birthday month, need some relax time.

-July: Record self singing.
-Set aside an hour at least for recording and setting up portfolio site & Walk outside every day for at least 30 minutes (weather permitting).
+August: Record self singing.
+Set aside an hour at least for recording and setting up portfolio site.

 September: Water Challenge – Drink a gallon a day AND set up a dedicated page for “Computer Learning Resources”, specific to Linux, SysOps, DevOps, etc.